Eagle Scout: Medal

 Since its introduction in 1912, the Eagle Scout medal has undergone several design changes.
 Changes to the scroll and to the eagle pendant were not always introduced at the same time, therefore types may be somewhat mixed.
 Scouting historians classify these medals by the five different manufacturers and then by 17 sub-types, with several minor variations.
 Many variations were caused by quality control issues, mainly due to wear of the dies.

 T. H. Foley made the first medals from 1912 until they went out of business in 1915.
 The eagle pendant and scroll were of die struck bronze washed with silver.
 Early versions were made with a short double knot and later ones with a long double knot.
 Only 338 of these medals were issued, making them the rarest version.
 Some Foleys were issued with a drop ribbon: the ribbon was extended, folded through the bar mount on the scroll, then dropped behind the eagle pendant and cut in a swallowtail.
 The first drop ribbon style medal was issued to the fourth Eagle Scout, Sidney Clapp, a 31-year-old Scoutmaster from West Shokan, New York.

 Dieges & Clust took over production from 1916 to 1920, basing the design on the Foley.
 These medals also have the distinguishing extra-long double knot hanging from the scroll.
 There were 1,640 of this variety awarded, all made of sterling silver.

 In 1920, the Robbins Company took over production.
 They produced six distinct variants, all in sterling silver.
 The first 1920 version was similar to the Dieges & Clust design, but with smaller scroll lettering and the standard single knot.
 The second 1920 version has more distinctive feathering on the back side of the pendant.
 The engraving on the 1930 version is especially fine.
-In 1933, BSA was removed from all of the Eagle Scout insignia, including the medal.
+In 1933, the BSA lettering was removed from all of the Eagle Scout insignia, including the medal.
 In 1955 the obverse of the eagle pendant was made flat so it could be engraved.
 BSA was added back to the front and the reverse was returned to a full feathered design in 1969.